Minds On

 What impact do you think this emigration had on Indigenous communities?

-Press ‘Answer’ to access a possible response to check your answer.
+Press Answer to access a possible response to check your answer.

 An influx of settlers meant that the government sought to provide land opportunities for settlers, including land for farming.
 At this time, Indigenous communities had been living off the land for centuries and more settlers meant more opportunities for the government to seize their land without permission and take away natural resources from Indigenous communities.

-Task 2: Impacts on First Nations and Métis
+Impact on First Nations and Métis Peoples

 When immigration to Canada is discussed, the focus is often on the people arriving.
 But what happened to the people who lived there already?

-European contact in the earliest days of North America changed the lives of some Indigenous peoples forever.
+European contact in the earliest days of North America changed the lives of some Indigenous Peoples forever.
 As newcomers continued to arrive, the impact spread, and many changes were not positive.

-Task 3: Modern-day connection
+Modern-day connection

 As you may know, Canada continues to welcome immigrants and refugees to different areas of the country.